 - Learning disabilities.
 Impaired thinking skills are common in children who have NF1 but are usually mild.
 Often there is a specific learning disability, such as a problem with reading or mathematics.
 Attention-deficit/hyperactivity disorder (ADHD) and speech delay also are common.

 - Larger than average head size.
 Children with NF1 tend to have a larger than average head size due to increased brain volume.

 - Short stature.
 Children who have NF1 often are below average in height.

 Neurofibromatosis 2 (NF2) is much less common than NF1.
 Signs and symptoms of NF2 usually result from the development of benign, slow-growing tumors in both ears (acoustic neuromas), which can cause hearing loss.
 Also known as vestibular schwannomas, these tumors grow on the nerve that carries sound and balance information from the inner ear to the brain.

-Signs and symptoms generally appear in the late teen and early adult years, and can vary in severity.
+Signs and symptoms generally appear during the late teen and early adult years, and can vary in severity.
 Signs and symptoms can include:

 - Gradual hearing loss

 Sometimes NF2 can lead to the growth of schwannomas in other nerves, including the cranial, spinal, visual (optic) and peripheral nerves.
 People who have NF2 may also develop other benign tumors.